Eboreg/de-googling/README.md

 patch_file "/vendor/usr/keylayout/gpio_keys.kl"
 ```

 Basically, it's just re-mapping key 703 (which is the Bixby button) to trigger the `MEDIA_PLAY_PAUSE` action.
 Nothing complicated.
+Be sure to keep this script, because you will need to do this again after every [OS update](#updating-the-os).

 # Non-phone de-googling